 Chelmsford Gets High Marks

-The Town of Chelmsford consistently receives high marks for being a great place to live, work, and start or expand a business.
+The Town of Chelmsford consistently receives high marks for being business and community friendly.

 Administered by the Massachusetts Office of Business Development, EDIP is a tax incentive program designed to foster full-time job creation and stimulate business growth throughout the Commonwealth.
 Learn more.